esteinig/dartQC/workshop.md

 gedit .bashrc
 ```

-At the end of the file, we now add the path to Anaconda's Python to the beginning and attach the original `$PATH` to the end - you can add additional paths by seperating them with a semicolon:
+At the end of the file, we now add the path (replace `esteinig` with your user name, you can get the current directory path with `pwd`) to Anaconda's Python to the beginning and attach the original `$PATH` to the end:

 `export PATH="/home/esteinig/Anaconda3/bin:$PATH"`

-Save and exit the file, don't forget to reload the file:
+You can add additional paths by seperating them with a semicolon.
+Save and exit the file, don't forget to reload the file or re-open the Terminal:

 `source .bashrc`